Why the OECD?

 In 2017 and 2018 the OECD will examine how the digital transformation affects policymaking across a large spectrum of policy areas, including competition; consumer policy; digital economy policy (privacy, security, infrastructure, economic impact); science, technology and innovation; industry and entrepreneurship; insurance and private pensions; financial markets; fiscal affairs and taxation; statistics; economic policy (monetary, fiscal and structural); education and skills; employment and social affairs; public governance; and trade.

-This project will take advantage of lessons drawn from OECD’s “New Approaches to Economic Challenges” which, in the wake of the global financial crisis, involved a comprehensive organisation-wide reflection on how to renew and strengthen the OECD’s analytical frameworks, policy instruments and tools.
+This project will take advantage of lessons drawn from OECD’s “New Approaches to Economic Challenges - OLD” which, in the wake of the global financial crisis, involved a comprehensive organisation-wide reflection on how to renew and strengthen the OECD’s analytical frameworks, policy instruments and tools.
 Similar to that work, responding to the digital transformation will require fundamental rethinking of policies across many different areas.

 The project will draw on national experiences and policy experimentation occurring across the OECD’s 35 member countries, its accession countries, key partners and many other economies involved in the OECD's work.
 These countries offer a rich diversity of approaches, challenges and levels of development.